Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- He also has 225 rushing yards on 46 carries with five touchdowns, averaging 37.5 yards per game.
+- He's also figured in the ground game, with 225 rushing yards (37.5 ypg) on 46 carries with five rushing touchdowns.

-- The Panthers, who rank 26th in the NFL in points scored, have attempted a pass 56.8% of the time while running the football 43.2% of the time.
+- The Panthers, who rank 26th in the NFL in points scored, have dropped back to pass 56.8% of the time while opting for the ground attack 43.2% of the time.

-- Newton has thrown seven passes in the red zone this season, 6.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Saints.